akomakom/esp8266-weather-batch-send/Readme.md

 # ESP8266 DHT11 Batching Remote Weather Sensor

+Monitors temperature/humidity and periodically sends data (in batches) to a server

 ## Goal
 * Measure temperature and humidity and send data to some remote server via HTTP
 * Conserve battery power as much as possible using **deep sleep**